dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular-1-app-to-angular-2-part-1.markdown

 First we'll import dependencies.
 We're going to use the `OnInit` [lifecycle hook](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html) from `@angular/core` to manage the observable and implement initial layout height.
 Then we need `Observable` from the [RxJS library](https://github.com/Reactive-Extensions/RxJS) which is packaged with Angular 2.

+In order to avoid TypeScript `Name not found` errors, we'll declare the type for `window` to be `any`.

 We're using an [RxJS observable](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) to subscribe to the `window.resize` event and execute a debounced function that sets a `min-height`.
 The `window.resize` event doesn't automatically fire on page load, so we need to trigger the handler manually in `ngOnInit()`.

-> **Note:** This tutorial does _not_ cover Functional Reactive Programming (FRP) and RxJS in depth.
-If FRP and RxJS are new to you, please read [Understanding Reactive Programming and RxJS](https://auth0.com/blog/understanding-reactive-programming-and-rxjs/), or for a more Angular 2-centric approach: [Functional Reactive Programming for Angular 2 Developers - RxJs and Observables](http://blog.angular-university.io/functional-reactive-programming-for-angular-2-developers-rxjs-and-observables/).
+> **Note:** This tutorial does _not_ cover [Reactive Programming (RP)](https://auth0.com/blog/glossary-of-modern-javascript-concepts/#reactive-programming) and RxJS in depth.
+If RP and RxJS are new to you, please read [Understanding Reactive Programming and RxJS](https://auth0.com/blog/understanding-reactive-programming-and-rxjs/), or for a more Angular 2-centric approach: [Functional Reactive Programming for Angular 2 Developers - RxJs and Observables](http://blog.angular-university.io/functional-reactive-programming-for-angular-2-developers-rxjs-and-observables/).

 ### Add DOM Property to App Component Template